shaise/DiSE/README.md

 # DiSE
-A DIY speed editor to use with video editing sw such as Aavinci Resolve and others
+A DIY speed editor to use with video editing sw such as Davinci Resolve and others

 Instructions: TBD